-Voting is an essential right and privilege for American citizens, yet vulnerable individuals like many of Catholic Charities clients - seniors, adults with disabilities, people experiencing homelessness, immigrants, and those for whom English is a second language - often experience challenges registering to vote and casting their ballot.
+Voting is an essential right and privilege for American citizens, yet vulnerable individuals including those served by Catholic Charities often experience challenges registering to vote and casting their ballot.

-All registered voters: expect to receive in the mail an official ballot with postage-paid return envelope sometime in early October.
+All registered voters: expect to receive in the mail an official ballot with postage-paid return envelope.
 Local county elections officials encourage voting by mail to protect everyone’s health, avoid crowds and long lines at polling places.

 After you have marked your ballot and sealed it in the return envelope, remember to SIGN AND DATE the back of the envelope as indicated.

 How to send in your ballot:

 • Mail your marked ballot with enough time to be postmarked on or before Election Day.

 • Drop off your ballot at your local Elections Office or at one of the polling places or drop boxes in your county. (see county info to the right)

 Track when your ballot is mailed, received, and counted.

 See county-specific guidelines to the right

 All registered voters in California have the option of using your computer or tablet to access your ballot to download, print, and mark.
 Return your ballot using the official ballot return envelope you received with your original ballot.
 Remember to complete all sections of the return envelope and sign it.
 The AVBM system is compatible with personal assistive devices such as screen readers, head-pointers, and sip and puffs to assist voters with disabilities such as visual or physical impairments.